Black-Jewish Relations Intensified And Tested By Current Political Climate

 During the 1950s, the National Association for the Advancement of Colored People (NAACP) and Anti-Defamation League (ADFL) began to work as a united front on issues from segregation to employment discrimination.
 In 1965, at the height of the Civil Rights Era, Rabbi Abraham Joshua Heschel marched side by side with Rev. Dr. Martin Luther King Jr. from Selma to Birmingham.
 The image of the two faith leaders has been a longtime emblem of black-Jewish alliance.
 The story of Michael Schwerner and Andrew Goodman, two Jewish civil rights activists who were murdered in Mississippi along with James Chaney, a black activist, in 1964, is similarly notable.
 Their murder was the basis of the acclaimed 1988 Academy Award-winning film Mississippi Burning.

 But not all Jews view this golden age of black-Jewish relations as old allies reconnecting.
 Ma'Nishtana, a Brooklyn-based African-American Orthodox Jewish author and educator, believes this common narrative is a "romanticized and inflated revisionist history of how involved the Jewish community was during the civil rights era."
-Carol Greenberg, a history professor at Trinity College, also holds the view that Jewish support for civil rights wasn't entirely noble.
+Sheryl Greenberg, a history professor at Trinity College, also holds the view that Jewish support for civil rights wasn't entirely noble.
 "The meeting of the minds regarding the civil rights agenda emerged from a clear, explicit self-interest.
 Jews realized that their self-interest rested in making sure that the United States didn't discriminate against anybody.
 History showed them that if anybody went first, Jews were sure to come next."

 The closeness of the black and Jewish groups was not only a product of common moral and ideological beliefs, but also a function of proximity.
 Today, the term "ghetto" is used to refer to a poor, urban black community, but at the turn of the 20th century, ghettos in places like Harlem and the Bronx were also home to immigrant groups and American Jews.

-Note: A previous version of this story incorrectly identified Sheryl Greenberg as Carol.